onoseremejohn/Country-Explorer/README.md

 ## Acknowledgments

 - I would like to express my deep appreciation and gratitude to God, without whose guidance and blessings, this project would not have been possible.
-- I am also thankful for the invaluable support and assistance provided by ChatGPT, whose contributions helped me to gain a deeper understanding of the subject matter and provided valuable insights that greatly improved the quality of my work and sped up my workflow.
+- I am also thankful for the invaluable support and assistance provided by ChatGPT, whose contributions greatly improved the quality of my work and sped up my workflow.